|photo NYPL Collection|

 Europe sits on a throne decorated with parts of the frieze of the Parthenon, her left hand grips the bow of a ship with a lion's head, representing Europe's many conquests during the Age of Discovery.
 Her right hand, in a fist, rests on a globe -- a symbol of her many colonial take-overs.
 Behind her a shrouded figured depicting ancient history contemplates a human skull.

 The interior of the Custom House was a lavish as the exterior.
 The rotunda remains one of the largest public spaces in New York.
 Over the ornate room a 140-ton skylight was engineered with no visible means of support.
-The adjoining oak-paneled Collector's Reception Room was decorated by Tiffany Studios.

 In a last minute rescue, Senator Daniel Patrick Moynihan sponsored a bill appropriating nearly $30 million for the restoration of the old Customs House.
 Because of the variety and quality of the artwork, preservation efforts involved a series of subcontracts.
 Painstaking research was done on every piece after which individual curators recommended methods, tested those methods, then restored the art under the watchful eye of experts.
 The Marsh murals, for instance, were unable to be cleaned; the sand-rich plaster on which they were painted being far too delicate.

 Today the U.S. Customs House is the home of the George Gustav Heye Center -- National Museum of the American Indian, a branch of the Smithsonian Institution.